ua-datalab/ua-datalab.github.io/docs/events.md

 ### :placard: Spring 2025 [U of A DataLab Workshops](https://www.datascience.arizona.edu/education/uarizona-data-lab)

 Interested in enhancing your proficiency with AI/ML tools, foundation models, and methodologies?
 The U of A DataLab team invites you to join our weekly workshops.
 [REGISTER for the workshop](https://datascience.arizona.edu/education/uarizona-data-lab) and join us for the workshop sessions that interest you.
+The workshops are open and free.

 Unless otherwise noted, workshop sessions are held at the **Weaver Science & Engineering Library, room 212** or via **Zoom** – register for Zoom link.